cronky/InferESG/data/README.md

 3. Add the username and password to the root `.env` file.
 4. Add the database uri to the `.env` file.
 The default value for this is `bolt://localhost:7687`
 5. Run the database in Neo4j desktop.
-6. Test the connection is working by asking InferGPT the keyphrase "healthcheck".
+6. Test the connection is working by asking InferESG the keyphrase "healthcheck".
 It will return with a status update on the state of the backend and database
 7. Load the data located at data/create_graph.cypher into the database and run it